 The ASA congratulates the latest recipients of the Luce/ACLS Dissertation Fellowships!
 The full press release appears below.

-Each fellow receives a stipend of $32,000, as well as up to $4,000 for travel and research during the 2018-19 academic year.
-This year’s Luce/ACLS Dissertation Fellows are pursuing projects on a wide range of topics and media, and the fellows and project titles are listed below.
-For more information about the recipients and their projects, click here.
+Each fellow receives a stipend of $34,000 to support one year of dissertation research and writing, as well as up to $4,000 for travel and research during the 2019-20 academic year.
+This year’s Luce/ACLS Dissertation Fellows are pursuing projects on a wide range of topics and media.
+The fellows and project titles are listed below; for more information about the recipients and their projects, click here.

-Shannon Flaherty (University of Minnesota, Twin Cities) Tell Me About It: The Role of Confession in Contemporary Art
+Theresa Downing (University of Minnesota, Twin Cities) Traces: A Transhistorical Study of Fiber Ecologies in Contemporary Art

 Contact: Matthew Goldfeder, firstname.lastname@example.org